-COVID-19 cases rising among US children as schools reopen
+COVID-19 Cases Rising Among US Children as Schools Reopen

-After preying heavily on the elderly in the spring, the coronavirus is increasingly infecting American children and teens in a trend authorities say appears driven by school reopenings and the resumption of sports, playdates and other activities.
+NATIONWIDE — After preying heavily on the elderly in the spring, the coronavirus is increasingly infecting American children and teens in a trend authorities say appears fueled by school reopenings and the resumption of sports, playdates and other activities.

 About two times more teens were infected than younger children, the CDC report said.
 Most infected children have mild cases; hospitalizations and death rates are much lower than in adults.